BREXIT | WHERE ARE WE NOW?

 Plant Variety Rights

-In short, if the U.K. leaves the EU without a deal, CPVRs will no longer cover the UK.
+After exit day, CPVRs will no longer cover the UK.
 Plant breeders will then need to make two applications to gain the same coverage across the 28 EU member states currently covered by a single CPVR:

 (2) one application for protection in the remaining 27 EU member states by applying to the CPVO.